e-m-b-a/emba/SECURITY.md

 # WARNING

-_EMBA_ is using multiple protection layers like chroot, docker, read-only filesystem, non executable mounts and disabled networking functionality.
+_EMBA_ is using multiple protection layers like chroot, docker, non executable mounts and disabled networking functionality.
 Nevertheless, _EMBA_ should only be used on test systems!
 It should not be installed/deployed on production systems.

 There are multiple reasons for that:
 * The _EMBA_ docker container is running in privileged mode which will result in full system compromise if you are testing malicious firmware.
 * _EMBA_ automatically executes untrusted code from the firmware which could lead to breakouts that are able to compromise the host system.
 * _EMBA_ automatically builds and boots a firmware image based on the untrusted firmware under test.
+* _EMBA_ is heavily based on a lot of different components that are sometimes outdated and not well maintained anymore.

 ## Reporting a Vulnerability